 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 4 / 4

-The elected prime minister, cabinet, and national legislative representatives freely determine the policies of the government without improper interference from unelected entities.
+The elected prime minister, cabinet, and Parliament are able to determine the policies of the government without improper interference from unelected entities.

 C2.
 Are safeguards against official corruption strong and effective?
 3 / 4

-There are also several key state bodies that are responsible for combating corruption, such as the Parliamentary Commissioner, Auditor General, and Public Services Commission, but their effectiveness is somewhat restricted by a lack of resources.
+Several state institutions are responsible for combating corruption, including the parliamentary commissioner, the auditor general, and the Public Service Commission, but their effectiveness is limited somewhat by a lack of resources.

 C3.
 Does the government operate with openness and transparency?
 4 / 4

-The government of St. Lucia generally operates with openness and transparency.
-Access to information is legally guaranteed, and government officials are required by law to present their financial assets annually to the Integrity Commission.
+The government generally operates with openness and transparency.
+Access to information is legally guaranteed, and government officials are required by law to declare their financial assets annually to the Integrity Commission.
 However, the commission lacks the enforcement powers necessary to ensure full compliance.